-In the English language an expression you often hear is the “elephant in the room”.
-This of course refers to an obvious major problem or issue that people avoid discussing or acknowledging.
+In the English language, a common expression is “the elephant in the room”.
+This of course refers to a major problem or issue that people are aware of but avoid discussing or acknowledging.

 This seemingly illogical behaviour can be explained by looking at the role of the listener which strongly differs in the Japanese and English language.

 A very famous Japanese saying goes like this: “hear 1 – understand 10“.
-If this rule on how to conduct a pleasant conversation is followed, it soon becomes apparent that things do not work the same as in English.
-It is up to the listener to infer the remaining “9” of information from the “1” received.
-So it is not the speaker that is bearing the main responsibility of whether the information is conveyed as intended but in fact it is the listener.
+If this rule on how to conduct a pleasant conversation in Japan is analysed it soon becomes apparent that things do not work as in standard English.

 The challenge for non-Japanese is that most native speakers of Japanese of course adhere to that basic rule even when using English.

-So what can we do to spot the “elephant” right away?
+So what can you do to spot the “elephant” right away?

-Sociological models often describe culture as an iceberg that consists of 2 parts, a visible one over the surface and an invisible one below the water line.
+Sociological models often describe culture as an iceberg that consists of 2 parts, a visible one over the surface and one below the water level that is invisible.

-When we first come into contact with another culture we are only able to perceive the visible part of the culture when we try to interpret their actions and behaviour.
+When we first come into contact with another culture, we are only able to perceive the visible part of the culture when we try to interpret their actions and behaviour.
 Things like facial/verbal expression or body language are easily accessible to our senses and are the first things we pick up.
-This can be problematic as we tend to use our own values and presumptions as a reference to determine whether we approve of the things members of the other culture do and say or whether we judge them as acting “strangely”, “illogically” or even “impolitely”.
+This can be problematic as we tend to use our own values as a reference to determine whether we approve of the things members of other culture do and say or whether we judge them as acting “strange”, “illogical” or even “impolite”.